top of page

 My Story

-I wanted to turn my life into art, my very existence into a poem.
+I wanted to turn existence into art.

 It might not always be easy, but it will always be beautiful.